Purpose

 Values

-4. Collaboration: We cultivate connections between people and organizations to amplify the impact of bee and pollinator conservation initiatives.
+Collaboration: We cultivate connections between people and organizations to amplify the impact of bee and pollinator conservation initiatives.
+We prioritize fostering reciprocal, mutually respectful relationships for long-lasting, meaningful impacts.

-5. Inclusivity: We commit to fostering a safe and welcoming environment for all who have a passion for supporting and protecting native bees.
+Inclusivity: We commit to fostering a safe and welcoming environment for all who have an interest in supporting and protecting native bees.